Ricardo head broken stud repair/removal.

 And I am not sure how many stamps it would take to post it to you, but if I tie it to enough carrier pidgeons it should make it.

-Send me at least 300lbs worth of those along with yer GPS co-ordinates (modern pidgeons you know!), that should be a start (Storks are overworked nowadays! and they're union.)
+Send me at least 300lbs worth of those along with yer GPS co-ordinates (modern pidgeons you know!), that should be a start Laughing (Storks are overworked nowadays! and they're union.)

 Besides, I wouldn't believe for a minute that you'd quit after receiving the JD (along with 500 deathly tired pidgeons.)